jfreed-dev/terraform-provider-turingpi/docs/resources/k3s_cluster.md

 # turingpi_k3s_cluster (Resource)

+~> **Deprecation Warning:** This resource is deprecated and will be removed in v2.0.0.
+Please migrate to the [terraform-turingpi-modules](https://github.com/jfreed-dev/terraform-turingpi-modules) repository which provides separate, composable modules for cluster deployment and addon management.

 Deploys a K3s Kubernetes cluster on pre-flashed Turing Pi nodes.
 This resource handles K3s server installation on the control plane, agent installation on worker nodes, and optional deployment of MetalLB and NGINX Ingress.

 **Note:** Nodes must be pre-flashed with a compatible Linux distribution (e.g., Armbian) and accessible via SSH before using this resource.
 Use `turingpi_node` to flash firmware if needed.